solandrust/solfate-site/content/articles/intro-to-solana-cli.md

 When you want to change your Solana network settings or change your default wallet key file, you will need to update your config settings with the Solana CLI.

-When setting your RPC url (aka changing your Solana network), you can either use the network short name (like "mainnet", "testnet", etc) or the full URL for an active RPC node:
+When setting your RPC url (aka changing your Solana network), you can either use the network short name (like "mainnet", "testnet", etc.) or the full URL for an active RPC node:

 ```bash
 solana config set --url testnet